zchee/golang-wiki/Questions.md

 * [Stack Overflow](https://stackoverflow.com/questions/tagged/go) with questions tagged "go"

+* [Go Community on Hashnode](https://hashnode.com/n/go) with questions and posts tagged with "go"

 * **IRC** channel #go-nuts on Freenode

 If we closed your issue as a question with a link to this wiki, we apologize.
 Please ask the question on one of the above forums.